 Tania Del Rio

-Tania Del Rio is Executive Director for the Mayor's Office of Women's Advancement.
+Tania Del Rio is Executive Director for the Mayor's Office of Women's Advancement, where she focuses on the mission of promoting gender equity by empowering women and removing systemic barriers to their advancement.
+Her focus is on three priority areas: economic equity, safety, and empowerment.
 In a previous role at the City of Boston, Del Rio worked as the Diversity Outreach Officer for the Mayor's Office.

-She holds a Bachelor's degree in International Relations from New York University and a Master in Public Policy degree from the Harvard Kennedy School of Government.
 She lives in East Boston with her family.
-As a former varsity swimmer, she enjoys practicing sports, which today mostly means distance running.
+As a former varsity swimmer, she enjoys practicing sports, especially swimming, water polo, and running.
 Del Rio was born in Mexico City and raised as a bi-cultural child between the U.S. and Mexico.